Autistic masking: Research

 While masking was written about and discussed among autistic people, it has only become a focus of academic research since the 2010s.
+What research that exists primarily reports on autistic adults without co-occurring linguistic or intellectual disabilities.
 The Camouflaging Autistic Traits Questionnaire (CAT-Q), the first self-report measure for camouflaging, was published in 2018.
 Across 25 items, it measures the extent to which a person utilizes strategies to actively compensate for difficulties in social situations (Compensation, 9 items), uses strategies to hide autistic characteristics or portray a non-autistic persona (Masking, 8 items), and employs strategies to fit in with others in social situations (Assimilation, 8 items).
 Other researchers have criticized the use of self-report measures, arguing that self-report may exclude understudied groups within autism, such as individuals with linguistic disabilities.

 In light of rising awareness of the adverse mental health outcomes of masking and insight into the double empathy problem, therapies and interventions with implicit or explicit targets of instilling neurotypical social behavior and suppressing autistic traits that can be adaptive in autistic people are controversial and often criticized by some researchers, neurodiversity proponents, and autistic self-advocates from the autism rights movement.
 Qualitative and quantitative studies have shown that a substantial proportion of autistic people who experienced applied behavior analysis therapy as children report being forced to behave like neurotypical peers or being encouraged to mask autistic features or behave "normally", with detrimental effects on their mental and overall well-being.
 In response to these concerns and accounts regarding risks of harm, some forms of ABA interventions have been reforming to mitigate risks of encouraging masking.
 Additionally, some researchers and practitioners have called for reforms in some other forms of interventions, such as social skills training, speech-language therapy, and occupational therapy, to mitigate such risks, with some therapists implementing such reforms.